 Create a Custom Rate Limiting Rule

-To get started, navigate to the Firewall section in your Cloudflare dashboard, then Tools, and finally click Create a custom rule.
+To get started, navigate to the Security section in your Cloudflare dashboard, click WAF, then Rate limiting rules and finally click Create rule.

 Configure the Rate Limiting Rule